-When the switch is in the RUN (()) position, the engine will operate.
-When the switch is in OFF (⋈) position, the engine will not operate.
+When the switch is at the RUN ( $\bigcirc$ ) position, the engine will operate.
+When the switch is at OFF position, the engine will not operate.

-This switch is intended primarily as a safety or emergency control, and it should normally remain in the RUN (\bigcirc) position.
+This switch is intended primarily as a safety or emergency control, and it should normally remain at the $RUN(\mathbf{O})$ position.

-If you stop your ATV by turning the engine stop switch OFF (x), be sure to turn the ignition switch OFF to prevent battery discharge.
+If you stop your ATV by turning the engine stop switch OFF ( 🐼 ), be sure to turn the ignition switch OFF to prevent battery discharge.